so0580/pdsnd_github/README.md

 09/04/2019

 ### Project Title
-Sean Oleary Python and git Project
+Python and git Project
+*Author:* Sean Oleary

 ### Description
 Python interactive program allows user to see bikeshare statistics based on their input (city, month and day of week) submitted at command prompt.